bertreb/pimatic-home-connect/README.md

 ### HOME-CONNECT
 Create an application in your account on the [developers site of Home-connect](https://developer.home-connect.com).
 Use Authorisation Code Grant Flow as authorisation type and  http://localhost:3000/o2c as redirect uri.
+These ClientId and ClientSecret must be used as clientIdSim and clientSecretSim in the plugin.

 ### PIMATIC
 0. install the plugin via the plugins page